USDA-VS/vSNP/docs/detailed_usage.md

-## Purpose/Scope
+## Purpose

-This document specifies the procedures for running the whole genome single nucleotide polymorphism (SNP) analysis tool called vSNP.
+This document specifies the procedures for running whole genome SNP analysis tool called vSNP.

 ## Equipment and Materials Required